Teradata Row Retrieval: Understanding Hashing, Indexing, and Search Algorithms

 After locating the data block with the required row, Teradata conducts a search to find the row within the block using either binary or sequential search based on the block size and row count.

 • Binary Search: Teradata uses a binary search for larger data blocks with many rows.
 This search algorithm is efficient because it works on sorted datasets, and in Teradata, rows within a data block are sorted by their row hash values.
-The binary search algorithm repeatedly narrows the search space by comparing the target row hash value with the middle row’s value until the desired row is found or determined to not exist in the data block.
+The binary search algorithm repeatedly narrows the search space by comparing the target row hash value with the middle row’s value until the desired row is found or determined not to exist in the data block.

 1. Locating Rows with Table ID, RowID, and Searched Value: Teradata always locates table rows using three key pieces of information: the Table ID, RowID, and the searched value (typically the PI value).
 The Table ID uniquely identifies the table within the database, while the RowID represents a unique identifier for the row within the table.
 Combined with the searched value, these identifiers ensure that Teradata can quickly and accurately locate the desired row.